nathanganFR/Nathan_BSE_Portfolio/index.md

       array_index = 1;            // Set array index to 1 for state data
       state = in_byte;            // Store the state
       move = btSerial.read();     // Read the move command
-      Serial.println(state);      // Print the state to the serial monitor for debugging } else {
+    } else {
       array_index = 2;            // Set array index to 2 for other data
     }